YiminWang102/ThirteenStackathon/README.md

 `npm start` will launch your server and compile your webpack file.

 Connect to the server, create a lobby and enjoy!
-Either play in a practice room, play against AI, or play agains friends!
+Either play in a practice room, play against AI, or play against friends!